Skip to content

 What Can Increase or Lower Your Moving Costs

-Moving date or time of year: Moves during peak season (May–September), holidays, or end-of-month dates are typically more expensive due to high demand.
-Mid-week, off-season moves often offer lower rates and more flexibility.
+Moving date or time of year: Moves during peak season (May–September), holidays, or end-of-month dates are typically more expensive.

-Size of your move: The more items you’re moving, the more time, labor, and space are required—whether it’s in terms of boxes, furniture, or overall inventory weight.
+Size of your move: The more items you’re moving, the more time, labor, and space are required.

-Complexity of the move: Narrow hallways, multiple flights of stairs, lack of elevator access, or long carries from the truck to your front door can increase labor time and cost.
+Complexity: Narrow hallways, stairs, lack of elevator access, or long carries can increase labor time and cost.

-Packing services: Choosing full or partial packing adds to the total price but can save you time and ensure your items are safely secured using professional materials.
+Packing services: Full or partial packing adds to the total but saves time and protects items professionally.

-Specialty packing materials: Items like TV boxes, mirror/picture boxes, wardrobe boxes, mattress covers, and other protective materials may be necessary for fragile or oversized pieces and are not included unless requested in advance.
+Specialty packing materials: TV boxes, mirror boxes, wardrobe boxes, and mattress covers may be necessary for fragile or oversized pieces.

-Fragile or high-value items: Artwork, glass/marble furniture, antiques, or similar items often require custom crating or special handling, which can affect your quote.
+Fragile or high-value items: Artwork, glass/marble furniture, and antiques often require custom crating or special handling.

-Heavy or oversized items: Pianos, gym equipment, solid wood pieces, safes, or any item over 150 lbs may require extra manpower, tools, or precautions.
+Heavy or oversized items: Pianos, gym equipment, safes, or any item over 150 lbs may require extra manpower.

-TV dismount or appliance disconnects: These are considered add-on services and must be requested in advance to ensure proper tools and staffing.
+TV dismount or appliance disconnects: These are add-on services that must be requested in advance.

-Junk removal: If you’re decluttering before the move, junk removal can be added to your service plan and is typically priced by volume.
+Junk removal: Can be added to your service plan, typically priced by volume.

-Storage: If your belongings need to be stored before or after delivery, we offer both short- and long-term storage options, billed based on volume and time.
+Storage: Short- and long-term options, billed based on volume and time.

-Valuation and insurance coverage: Basic liability protection is included, but you can upgrade to full-value protection or transit damage protection depending on your needs.
+Valuation and insurance: Basic liability is included; upgrade to full-value or transit damage protection as needed.

-Express delivery or dedicated truck service: If you require a guaranteed delivery date or exclusive use of a moving truck, this can be arranged as a premium service.
+Express delivery or dedicated truck: Guaranteed delivery dates or exclusive truck use can be arranged as a premium service.

-Delays and redelivery: Delays caused by scheduling conflicts, access issues, or the client not being present may result in additional charges.
-Redelivery or overnight storage due to these circumstances can increase your final cost.
+Delays and redelivery: Scheduling conflicts, access issues, or client unavailability may result in additional charges.

-Tipping: While not required, tipping is a customary gesture of appreciation.
-Many clients choose to tip movers based on service quality and move size.
+Tipping: While not required, tipping is a customary gesture of appreciation based on service quality and move size.

 Tips to Lower Your Moving Costs

-Ask about discounts: Some companies offer discounts for students, seniors, military personnel, or returning customers.
-Others may price-match or reward referrals.
-Don’t hesitate to ask what promotions or deals are available—you might qualify for savings you didn’t expect.
-It’s always worth checking.
+Ask about discounts: Some companies offer discounts for students, seniors, military, or returning customers.
+Ask what promotions are available.

 Poseidon Moving Reviews